 Acts 27:1 – 28:6 mentions two incidents involving the Apostle Paul.
 In the first incident, Paul and 275 others who were in a boat with him were shipwrecked by a storm, but all of them survived, as an angel of God had told Paul before the shipwreck occurred.
 In the second incident, Paul was bitten by a viper (i.e., a venomous snake) and was expected to die as a result, but Paul suffered no ill effects from the bite.

 The Bible and anecdotal evidence both indicate that sometimes there are incidents in which God intervenes to protect His faithful followers from adversities that could cause them to die.
-However, it is obvious that God does not usually intervene to protect His faithful followers from premature death, which raises the question of why this is so.
+However, it is obvious that God frequently does not intervene to protect His faithful followers from premature death, which raises the question of why this is so.

 We believe that the scripture passages we have cited illustrate that when God does intervene, it is for one or both of two primary reasons: (1) To demonstrate that He is Almighty God, who has the power, even under seemingly impossible circumstances, to protect those who are faithful to Him; and/or (2) To ensure that His ultimate objectives regarding the earthly realm are achieved.

 Regardless of whether or not God intervenes to protect us from premature death, He wants us to trust Him (see Proverbs 3:5-6; Isaiah 41:10a; Hebrews 11:6).
-Sadly, impending death often causes people to lose their trust in God, because they think He has not protected them — or perhaps someone they love — to the extent that He should have.
+Sadly, impending death often causes people to lose their trust in God, because they think He has not protected them — or perhaps someone they love — to the extent that they believe He should have.
 However, if we genuinely desire to trust God in such circumstances, it can result in strengthening both our relationship with Him and our ability to persevere during similar circumstances in the future.

 [To read a related article, click on “Why Do Righteous People Sometimes Die Young?”]